AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-id.md

 ## Issue

-Multiple orders can be placed with the same quote id.
+Multiple orders can be placed with the same quote ID.

 <u>Steps to reproduce</u>:

-1. Login as a user.
+1. Log in as a user.
 1. Add items to the cart and proceed to checkout.
-1. Choose any payment method but do not click on the *Place Order* button.
+1. Choose any payment method but do not click on the **[!UICONTROL Place Order]** button.
 1. Log in to the same account in another browser.
-1. Proceed to checkout with the same items without clicking on the *place order* button.
+1. Proceed to checkout with the same items without clicking on the **[!UICONTROL Place Order]** button.
-1. Click on the *place order* button in both the systems at the same time.
+1. Click on the **[!UICONTROL Place Order]** button in both the systems at the same time.
 1. Validate the orders placed in both browsers.

 <u>Expected results</u>: